-Ready in less than 30 minutes, this creamy Sun-Dried Tomato Pesto Pasta makes a great weeknight meal that everyone will love!
+Ready in less than 30 minutes, this Creamy Sun-Dried Tomato Pesto Pasta makes a great weeknight meal that everyone will love!

+This Sun-Dried Tomato Pesto Pasta is a delicious easy dish that can be prepared quickly with only a few ingredients.
+Sun-dried tomato pesto is packed with concentrated flavour which means that this dish can taste great with very little effort.
 It's a great option when you need something in a hurry and it just perfect for weeknight dinners as it can be on the table in less than 30 minutes.

 Best of all, this is a kid-friendly recipe that will make everyone happy.

-If you have picky eaters in your household then you know how important it is to have good healthy recipes that are easily adaptable, this recipe is perfect for that.
+If you have picky eaters in your household then you know how important it is to have good recipes that are easily adaptable, this recipe is perfect for that.

 How to Make it

-Ingredients Overview:
+Ingredients Overview

-- Dry pasta
+• Dry pasta

-- Mascarpone.
+• Mascarpone.
 Mascarpone cheese is a rich, thick and creamy cow’s milk cheese that has a mild flavour and can be used in sweet or savoury dishes.
 Adding it to this dish with a bit of the reserved cooking liquid from the pasta and the sun-dried tomato pesto makes this pasta dish nice and creamy.

-- Sundried tomato pesto.
+• Sundried tomato pesto.
 You can also use basil pesto for this recipe.

-- Freshly grated Parmigiano-Reggiano
+• Freshly grated Parmigiano-Reggiano

-- Salt and freshly ground pepper to taste
+• Salt and freshly ground pepper to taste

-Steps Overview:
+Steps Overview

-- Over high heat, bring a large pot of salted water to a boil.
+1. Over high heat, bring a large pot of salted water to a boil.
 Add the pasta and cook according to package directions.

-- When the pasta is al dente, remove 1/4 cup of the pasta cooking liquid before draining the pasta.
+2. When the pasta is al dente, remove 1/4 cup of the pasta cooking liquid before draining the pasta.

-- Return the drained pasta to the pot and add the mascarpone, pesto and Parmigiano and stir over low heat.
+3. Return the drained pasta to the pot and add the mascarpone, pesto and Parmigiano and stir over low heat.
 Slowly add just enough of the reserved water to the pasta until you have achieved the desired creaminess.
 You can adjust how creamy your pasta is by adding more or less mascarpone cheese and adding a bit more of the pasta water to adjust the consistency.

-- Season to taste with salt and freshly ground pepper.
+4. Season to taste with salt and freshly ground pepper.
 Add fresh basil leaves and serve with more Parmigiano.

 Storage Instructions